anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Hosea 11.1-11** continues the series on the prophets, and is the second of two weeks in Hosea.
 God loves Israel, despite their waywardness. **Psalm 107.1-9, 43** is about God restoring those who have gone astray, because of his steadfast love.
 * **Colossians 3.1-11** concludes the series in Colossians, and is about dying to the old life and rising to the new life in Christ.
 * **Luke 12.13-21** continues the series in Luke, and is about possessions and the importance of being 'rich towards God'.
-(12.22-31 is omitted, along with its parallel in Matthew 6.25-33 [NB: RCL 'Proper 3'].)
 The 'Related' reading, **Ecclesiastes 1.2, 12-14; 2.18-23** is about the futility of toiling in the face of death.
 The 'Related' psalm, **Psalm 49.1-12**, is a reminder that all will die and 'leave their riches to others'.
+  * Luke 12.22-30: set for Harvest Thanksgiving Year A. See also Matthew 6.25-34.
+  * Luke 12.31: see Matthew 6.25-34.

 ## Sunday between 7 and 13 August (Proper 14)